Pmacdon15/trainingapptest/README.md

 - [Usage](#Usage)

 # Description
 This is a full stack application utilizing Next.js, Typescript, Postgres and Vercel's sdk for Postgres.
 We will also incorporate Ui elements from Shadcn-Ui and utilize tailwind for css and well.
-Employees once approved in the admin battle will be allowed to complete four days of training and obtain a completion certificate.
+Employees once approved in the admin panel will be allowed to complete four days of training and obtain a completion certificate.
 In the admin panel there will also be ui elements to help with the tracking of users completion throughout the course.

 # Features
 ## Current Features